otrv4/otrv4/architecture-decisions/012-encoding.md

 `2^(b-1) > p`).
 EdDSA public keys have exactly `b` bits, and EdDSA signatures have exactly `2 * b` bits.
 A `SCALAR` will be 56-bytes byte array ((`b-1)-bit` encoding of elements of the finite field `GF(p)`).
 The private keys and any secret information will be 57-byte.
-They will be subject to the clamping
+They both will be subject to the clamping
 mechanism:

 1. The two least significant bits of the first octet are cleared.
 2. All eight bits the last octet are cleared, and the highest bit of the second to last octet is set.

 Prior to do a key exchange or to encode a curve point, it should be multiplied by the cofactor (the ratio between the order of a group and that of the